andymadge/andymadge.github.io/_posts/2007-06-29-identify-an-external-modem.md

 categories:
   - Computers
 ---
-In addition to packing and identification stickers, you can identify an external modem by installing as a &#8216;standard modem&#8217;, running the diagnostics and reading the responses for AT13 and AT16.
+In addition to packing and identification stickers, you can identify an external modem by installing as a 'standard modem', running the diagnostics and reading the responses for AT13 and AT16.